Sling TV Packages 2019: Full Channel Lineup

 While we’ve already answered the question of ‘what channels do you get with Sling TV?’ you may have other questions you want answered before you take a chance on Sling TV.

 Here are some of the most common questions about Sling TV our readers ask.

 How fast does my internet need to be to stream Sling TV?

 Sling TV is best enjoyed at an internet connection of 5.0 megabits per second (Mbps) or higher.
 Ideally, 25 Mbps or more is best.
 If you’re watching on a tablet or phone, you can get away with slightly lower speeds.

 Will I get major networks on Sling TV?

 Sling TV offers limited programming from FOX and NBC.
 As mentioned earlier, you might be able to get ABC and CBS as well depending on where you live.

 If watching ABC, CBS, FOX, and NBC are important to you, the cheapest way to get them is with a digital antenna.
-The Mohu Leaf is one good option which sells on Amazon for under $50.
+The Mohu Leaf is one good option which sells on Amazon for a reasonable one-time cost.